siswce/basic-python-qlik-sse/README.md

 Verify port: Ensure port that you goes to use is not blocked by firewall

-# Qlik Sense
+# QlikSense
 Set up a new analytics connection
 Restart Qlik Sense Engine Service

-In your app verify your Regional configurations, for example money formats:
+In your app verify your regional configurations, for example money formats:
 SET DecimalSep='.';
 SET ThousandSep=',';